// blog

 -

-02 I Shipped a SaaS by Myself.
+04 I Shipped a SaaS by Myself.
 Here Is What It Actually Took.

-The honest accounting of taking an AI text-to-speech platform from idea to a live SaaS with paying customers, solo.
+What it took to get an AI text-to-speech platform from idea to a live SaaS with paying customers, solo.
 The build is the easy part.

 - #saas